 - An echocardiogram (ultrasound image) or other imaging technique that shows abnormal movements in the walls of the left ventricle.
 The most common abnormality in takotsubo cardiomyopathy — the one that gives the disorder its name — is ballooning of the lower part of the left ventricle (apex).
 During contraction (systole), this bulging ventricle resembles a tako-tsubo, a pot used by Japanese fishermen to trap octopuses.
 Another term for the disorder is apical ballooning syndrome.

 Apical ballooning and the tako-tsubo

 An x-ray of the left ventricle (A) shows apical ballooning, a reversible abnormality characteristic of takotsubo cardiomyopathy.
 During systole (cardiac contraction) the midsection and tip (apex) of the left ventricle balloon out, while the area above, called the base, contracts normally.
-The shape is similar to that of a tako-tsubo (), a round-bottomed, narrow-necked vessel used to catch octopuses.
+The shape is similar to that of a tako-tsubo (B), a round-bottomed, narrow-necked vessel used to catch octopuses.

-Photos reprinted with permission from Bilal Saeed, M.D., University of Toledo Medical Center, Toledo, Ohio (A), and Satoshi Kurisu, M.D., Hiroshima City Hospital, Hiroshima, Japan (B).
+Photos reprinted with permission from Bilal Saeed, M.D., University of Toledo Medical Center, Toledo, Ohio (A); and Satoshi Kurisu, M.D., Hiroshima City Hospital, Hiroshima, Japan (B).

 Although there's little evidence on long-term therapy, beta blockers (or combined alpha and beta blockers) may be continued indefinitely to help prevent recurrence by reducing the effects of adrenaline and other stress hormones.
-It's also important to alleviate any physical or emotional stress that may have played a role in triggering the disorder.
+It's also important to work on reducing any stress that may have played a role in triggering the disorder.